opws/opws-dataset/docs/fields.md

 - nonspaces (anything that isn't whitespace)
 - nonprinting (unprintable characters)

+## password.value.blacklist.strings

+An array of specific passwords that are not allowed.

+This will only be defined if the site *actually disallows specific password values*, and those values can't be conveyed as `password.contents.blacklist.dictionaries` (heterogenous blacklists that aren't exposed as a public-readable dictionary file will be listed in this fashion).

 ## password.contents.blacklist.strings

 Specific characters and sequences which passwords may not contain.